 Wisdom tooth extraction is usually a surgical procedure where the dentist removes one or more of the four permanent adult teeth at the back corners of the mouth, both at the top and bottom.
 The teeth usually erupt between the ages of 17 and 21 for most people.
 The extraction done to either eliminate a problem or prevent one.
-Before the teeth can be removed, you will have a consultation with our dentist in Ajax at Smiles by Dr. Patel where the need for the procedure will be thoroughly evaluated.
+Before the teeth can be removed, you will have a consultation with our dentist in Ajax at Dr. Patel Dentistry where the need for the procedure will be thoroughly evaluated.

 These are the third and last set of molars you will get in your lifetime.
 They can be a nice addition to have in the mouth if they properly erupt and grow to be healthy and well aligned.
 However, in most cases they come out misaligned and this necessitates their removal.
 Since they are the last set of teeth to erupt, they often lack enough room to grow properly.
 Poor alignment then causes problems such as crowding or even damage to the adjacent teeth, jawbone or nerves.